 When it comes to home insurance, the optional all-risks section of a policy is one of the most important things to understand.
 This type of coverage will protect your belongings when they are away from your home.
 For example, if you take your laptop with you on vacation and it’s stolen from your hotel room, all risks would provide protection.
 All-risks cover is not automatically included in home insurance policies, so be sure to check with your insurer to see if it’s something that can be added on.

 Policies that extend to all risks will typically have a limit on the value of items that can be covered.
 This means that if you have a valuable item, such as a piece of jewellery, you may need to purchase a separate all-risks policy to insure it.

-It’s also important to check what is not covered by the all risks policy.
-For example, all risks policies typically exclude coverage for items that are lost or stolen while left unattended in a car.
+It’s also important to check what is not covered by the all-risks policy.
+For example, all-risk policies typically exclude coverage for items that are lost or stolen while left unattended in a car.